Game Management Unit 42

 Each year the Arizona Game and Fish Department responds to endless compliant calls about dove hunters shooting to close to homes, businesses etc. The law states that you must be at least 1/4 mile away from these areas while hunting.

 An easy way to turn a non-hunter into an anti-hunter is to litter while hunting or to shoot near someone's home or property without their permission.
 A little common sense and common courtesy will keep our hunting privilege alive and well.

 Overview: Quail hunting opportunities in Unit 42 are ample during years when good winter rains produce good quail numbers.
-The 2009-2010 winter rains are on track to make this quail season one of the best in recent years.
-Concentrate hunting efforts in desert washes where quail have the forage and shelter they enjoy.
+Concentrate hunting efforts in desert washes where quail have the forage and shelter.
 Another good bet is to look for mesquite trees that are adjacent to a perennial water source and you should find good quail hunting nearby.
 A good bird dog can be helpful in finding and retrieving downed birds.
 Those without a dog need to move quickly or the covey will outrun you in the open desert.